It's important to take medicines safely and follow the instructions carefully. Get tips to make sure you are taking your medicines as you should.

-You might find that setting an alarm on your watch, clock or mobile phone can help, particularly if you are only taking a tablet once a day.
-If you are taking more than that, you could make a chart with all your drugs and times listed.
+Setting an alarm on your watch, clock or mobile phone can help you remember to take your medicine.
+If you are taking more than one medicine a day you could make a chart with all your drugs and times listed.
 You could ask a helpful friend or relative to make one for you if you find it a bit daunting.

 Making a chart